thesoul214/typescript-cheatsheet/README.md

 ### Extends Keyword (Interface Inheritance)

 Similar to how a `class` can extend its properties by inheriting another `class` or `abstract class` properties, **interfaces may also inherit properties to extend its own properties**.
-Here's a simple example similar to the one as shown in the [TypeScript official documentation about extending interfaces](https://www.typescriptlang.org/docs/handbook/interfaces.html):
+Here"s a simple example similar to the one as shown in the [TypeScript official documentation about extending interfaces](https://www.typescriptlang.org/docs/handbook/interfaces.html):

 ```ts
   interface Shape {